 General HIT Guidelines

 Warm up.
-Begin each HIT session with a five-minute cardio warm-up, and a brief static stretch for each muscle group that you will work.
+Begin each HIT session with a five-minute cardio warm-up and a brief static stretch for each muscle group that you will work.

 Only increase one thing at a time.
-Each successive workout should provide at least the same and preferably more overload (i.e. more weight, more reps, or more total time under tension) than the previous workout, but only one of these factors should be changed at once.
+Each successive workout should provide at least the same and preferably more overload (i.e. more weight, more reps or more total time under tension) than the previous workout, but only one of these factors should be changed at once.
 In theory, you can achieve the benefits of HIT by performing one set of each exercise, as long as you reach momentary muscle fatigue.